pmem/pmdk/manpages/linux/v1.2/pmempool/pmempool-transform.1.md

 **libpmemobj**(3)).

-The *poolset_file_src* argument provides the source pool set to be changed.
+The *poolset_file_src* argument provides the source poolset to be changed.

-The *poolset_file_dst* argument points to the target pool set.
+The *poolset_file_dst* argument points to the target poolset.

-When adding or deleting replicas, the two pool set files can differ only in the definitions of replicas which are to be added or deleted.
+When adding or deleting replicas, the two poolset files can differ only in the definitions of replicas which are to be added or deleted.
 One cannot add and remove replicas in the same step.
 Only one of these operations can be performed at a time.
 Reordering replicas can be combined with any of them.